 Since listening to that kind of clamor is only safe for up to 15 minutes per day, it’s best to look for quieter models.
 Most of my top picks for the best quiet shop vacs can be the right one for you to use in your workshop, home, or car.
 After I present my reviews, I’ll tell you how I narrowed down my options as well as how you could quiet down a shop vac you already own.

 Is there a better way to begin these reviews than to highlight the company that started it all?
-The Shop-Vac EZ series 2.5-gallon vac is one of the quietest units on the market.
-Its small, portable design and 2.5 horsepower motor make it the perfect tool for all sorts of clean-ups.
+The Shop-Vac EZ series 1.5-gallon vac is one of the quietest units on the market as it only produces around 78 decibels of noise.
+Its small, portable design and 2 horsepower motor make it the perfect tool for all sorts of clean-ups.

 This vac’s small canister has a handle on top and four swivel wheels on the bottom, making it easy to drag or carry around.
 Between its 18-foot cord and 7-foot hose, you’ll have plenty of freedom to move around.
 And when you’re done using the vac, you can hang it up on a wall bracket.
 At least you won’t have to worry about it crowding the floor of your workshop.